godblessedkid/DoublePendulum/README.md

 ## To Do
 - Add more solution methods
-- Add funtion graphics for angles and system energy
+- Add function graphics for angles and system energy

 ## Contributors & contact information
 Beskrovnyy Stepan / @godblessedkid / bsm099@gmail.com